 Student-to-teacher ratio is 13:1, and the average class size is around 15, never over 25 students.

-The number of students attending annually is about 18,000.
-Minorities make up about 40% of the student population.
+The number of students attending annually is 13,000.

-Our college is located across 12,000 square miles in the north-central area of Colorado.
-We have 11 campuses and sites in nine Colorado counties, including Routt, Summit, Lake, Chaffee, Eagle, Garfield and Pitkin, Grand and Jackson.
+Our college is located across 7,500 square miles in the north-central area of Colorado.
+We have 11 campuses and sites in eight Colorado counties, including Chaffee, Eagle, Fremont, Garfield, Lake, Pitkin, Routt, Summit.
 Our residential campuses are located in Glenwood Springs, Steamboat Springs and Leadville.
 Check out our District Map.